heins/heins.github.io/README.md

 Our Team
 --------

-We are an european team of hardware designers, software frontend and backend developers, graphic designers, marketing guys interested in doing cool stuff.
+We are an european team of hardware designers, software frontend and backend developers, graphic designers and  marketing guys interested in doing cool stuff for the Internet of Things..

 Contribution